Generative diffusion learning for parametric partial differential equations: Introduction

+The two approaches~\eqref{eqn:direct} and~\eqref{eqn:indirect} provide a natural dichotomy for operator learning methods.
+The finite-dimensional approach projects functions into a finite-dimensional representation via discretization or basis expansion and approximates the operator with a mapping between these finite-dimensional spaces.
+Most conventional methods for operator learning, e.g., polynomial chaos~\cite{xiu2002wiener}, stochastic collocation~\cite{babuvska2007stochastic} and reduced basis method~\cite{devore2017theoretical}, all belong to this category.
+More recently, neural network-based approximation~\cite{zhu2018bayesian, khoo2021solving} and kernel-based regression~\cite{batlle2023kernel} have also been extensively explored for finite-dimensional operator learning.

-\paragraph{Operator learning methods.} Modern machine learning techniques provide a promising tool for tackling the operator learning problem.
-Current neural network based operator learning methods can be classified into two categories: purely data driven and physics informed.
-The data-driven approach assumes the access to a data set of input-output pairs $\mathcal{D} = \{(a^{(n)}, u^{(n)})\}_{n=1}^N$ and aims to learn the parametric approximation $\SOPA$, such that the empirical data loss function
+In contrast, the infinite-dimensional (functional) approach employs specialized neural architectures to directly approximate operators as mappings between function spaces, thereby enabling mesh- and resolution-independent representations.
+These methods can be broadly classified into two categories: data-driven and physics-informed.
+The data-driven approach assumes access to a data set of input-output pairs $\mathcal{D} = \{(\BA^{(n)}, \BU^{(n)})\}_{n=1}^{M}$, and aims to learn the parametric approximation $\SOPA$, such that the empirical data loss

-is minimized over the space of parameters $\theta$.
+is minimized with respect to parameters $\theta$.
 Recently, various deep learning architectures have been designed in order to solve~\eqref{eqn:C-loss}~efficiently.
-The state-of-the-art methods, e.g., the fully convolution network~\cite{FCN}, PCA network~\cite{PCANN, hesthaven2018non}, multi-wavelet method~\cite{gupta2021multiwavelet}, turbulent flow net~\cite{wang2020towards}, deep operator net (ONet)~\cite{ONET, POD-ONET}, and the Fourier neural operator (FNO)~\cite{kovachki2021neural, FNO, GNO}, etc., all fall into this category.
-Among them, ONet approximates the solution operator based on the universal approximation theorem of operators~\cite{chen1995universal} and FNO parameterizes the integral kernel directly in Fourier space~\cite{kovachki2021universal}.
-Both methods have received tremendous attention thanks to their mesh independent feature.
-Other than the above mentioned deep learning based methods, we also refer the reader to a recent work on a kernel-based framework for operator learning~\cite{batlle2023kernel}.
-Although the data-driven approach shows promising performance in solving many challenging parametric PDE problems, it still faces the main limitation of being data-intensive.
+State-of-the-art examples include fully convolution networks~\cite{FCN}, PCA networks~\cite{PCANN, hesthaven2018non}, multi-wavelet methods~\cite{gupta2021multiwavelet}, turbulent flow nets~\cite{wang2020towards}, deep operator nets (DeepONets)~\cite{ONET, POD-ONET}, Fourier neural operators (FNO)~\cite{kovachki2021neural, FNO, GNO}.
+Among these, DeepONets leverage the universal approximation theorem of operators~\cite{chen1995universal}, while FNOs directly parameterize the integral kernel in the Fourier space~\cite{kovachki2021universal}.
+Both have received significant attention due to their mesh-independent nature.
+Despite their success across challenging parametric PDE problems, data-driven methods remain highly data-intensive.
+The physics-informed approach relies on the direct knowledge of the underlying PDE to learn $\SOPA$ and utilizes the physics-informed empirical loss in the minimal residual form